smart-window/audio/README.md

 - network:

 - instance_tag: WebSocket

-Note, you will need to configure the variables of your app engine to suit your projects requirements.

 Once these two items are in order, you will be able to deploy your application with the command ‘Gcloud app deploy’.
 Once deployed, you can tail the console logs with the command ‘Gcloud app logs tail -s default’.